Akshaykhanna111/Flavors_of_Success_Predicting_Restaurant_Popularity_In_Paris/README.md

-# Falvors of Success - Predicting the Restaurant Popularity in Paris using Open Data like Yelp, Google Maps and Bike Stations etc.

 ## Project/Goals
-Project Title: Airbnb Listing Analysis and Visualization
+Project Title: Falvors of Success (Predicting the Restaurant Popularity in Paris using Open Data like Yelp, Google Maps and Bike Station density etc.)

 Project Summary:
-The project focuses on analyzing and visualizing data from Airbnb listings.
-Leveraging Tableau's capabilities, the dataset is explored through various perspectives, uncovering insights on registration forecasts, host profitability, trends, correlations, and more.
+The project focuses on leveraging open data to build a model that will help predict the restaurant popularity in Paris basis features like location of restaurant, competitors in vicinity, POI density within 1km, cuisine type etc.

 ## Process
 ### Step 1
-Data Exploration:
+Data Collection:

-  Objective: Gain familiarity with the raw Airbnb listing dataset.

-  Activities:<br>
-    *Initial data loading and inspection.<br>
-    *Understanding dataset structure and attributes.<br>
+1. Yelp API - We fetched the data of 2500 restaurants in Paris using latitude and longitude.
+2. Google Maps Places - For the mentioned latitude and longitude, we got details from google places api regarding the street popularity, reviews, different types of POIs within 1km
+3. City Bike API - This api was leveraged to churn the data of bike stations within the 1 km vicinity of the restaurants

 ### Step 2
 Data Cleaning: